Where Was the First Drive-In Theater? - Drive-In Vacations, Law Suits and Film Clips

 An enjoyable vacation is one that takes travelers across routes within a state that feature drive-in theaters.
 Besides attending movies, visitors can find photo opportunities and visit other attractions connected with some of these theaters.
 Below are a few of the states that have operating drive-in movies and the cities and towns to visit.

 If you happen to see that any of the following Drive-In theaters have closed, or if new ones have opened in these states, please post your information to the Comments thread below.
 Thanks!

-- NEW! -- Planned for the 2010s: Wall Drive-In Theatre at Wall Stadium (Wall Township Speedway).
-April to October; 650; 80-foot screen.
+- News in the late 2010s: Wall Drive-In Theatre at Wall Stadium (Wall Township Speedway).
+Open April to October; 650; 80-foot screen.
 All the other drive-in theaters in this state are closed.

 Trailers Featured Above ^

 The She-Creature, Atom Age Vampire, Beast From the Haunted Cave, The Amazing Colossal Man!

 - Dade City, Florida -- Cheapest in America.
 Joy Lan Drive-In at 16414 Highway 301